 Point B is the minimum risk of the portfolio

-Point C is typically the investor’s preferred choice, as it thought to be a good compromise between the level of risk and the expected return.
+Point C is typically the investor’s preferred choice, as it is a good compromise between the level of risk and the expected return.
 This is also the point in which the portfolio has the maximum Sharpe ratio.